Match crossbow: 10 meter Match

 10 meter Match, which was introduced into the IAU program in 1977, has attracted many new nations to the sport.
 It’s a highly technical event which is appreciated by top-flight air rifle athletes and match-crossbow specialists alike.
 Shooting takes place on indoor ranges equipped with electric target trolley system.
 Existing 10 m air rifle ranges can often be adapted, but in the absence of permanent facilities, a temporary shooting range can be set up in large Sports Hall using portable equipment.
 The Bolt end is .177 in diameter.

 Competitors shoot from the standing position, as in ISSF air rifle.
 The bolt is shot at a black and white target card—one shot per card, the same bolt shot repeatedly.
 The size of the target is the same as the Olympic air-rifle target; 0.5 mm diameter 10-ring.

 The 10 meter competition program is run in separate relays for each category; Men shoot 60 bolts, Women and U-21 Juniors each shoot 40 bolts.
 Team (3 shooters per team) and Individual competitions are run concurrently.
-The Team results are decide after 60 and 40 bolts respectively.
+The Team results are decided after 60 and 40 bolts respectively.
 In the Individual events the eight (8) top scoring competitors in each category qualify for Olympic-style 10-shot finals to decide the medal winners.